ssuryanarayanan/Qi-Docs/docs/Qi_Types.rst

 When a QiType is created it cannot be changed and it can only be deleted if there are no streams associated with it.

+QiType management via the Qi Client Libraries is performed through the ``IQiMetadataService`` interface, which may be accessed via the ``QiService.GetMetadataService( )`` helper.

 The following table shows the required and optional QiType properties:

 +---------------+-------------------------+----------------------------------------+